SupraJames/z80-mbc2/README.md

 This program tests the memory of the Z80-MBC2.
 It loads itself into the top half of RAM at address $8000 so that we can use bank switching to test all three 'bottom' banks.

+Because the memory is overwritten during the test, we avoid the first 0x300 bytes of the top half of RAM, and the last 0xFF bytes to avoid killing the stack.

 I have been testing it by simply pasting the .hex file into iLoad.

 Sample output: